Synopsis for Kiss Me That Way (from The Publisher):

 Book Order: Connected but chronological events

-Complete?: No, When the Stars Come Out, will be published January 2018
+Complete?: No, Set the Night on Fire, will be published July 2018

 Genre: Adult, Contemporary, Romance